codeforsweden/publicbodies/README.md

 # Public Bodies: Scrapers

-This repository contains scripts to scrape basic information for each public body within each provincial, territorial and federal government in Canada.

-Rake tasks can output this information to CSV, in formats compatible with:
+This repository contains scripts to scrape the basic information for each public body within each provincial, territorial and federal government in Canada.
+This information can be output to CSV, in formats compatible with:

 * [Alaveteli](http://www.alaveteli.org/), a [mySociety](http://www.mysociety.org/) access to information platform
-* [PublicBodies.org](http://publicbodies.org/), an [Open Knowledge Foundation](http://okfn.org/) project to have a URL for every part of government
 * [Nomenklatura](http://nomenklatura.okfnlabs.org/), an Open Knowledge Foundation data reconciliation service
+* [publicbodies.org](http://publicbodies.org/), an [Open Knowledge Foundation](http://okfn.org/) project to set a URL for every part of government

 Scrapers are written in [Pupa.rb](http://rdoc.info/gems/pupa), which requires Ruby 2.0.

-To run all scrapers:

-    bundle exec rake

-To run individual scrapers, run, for example:
+To run a scraper, for example:

-    ruby scrapers/ab.rb > data/ab.csv
+    ruby scrapers/ab.rb -h

 ## Bugs?
 Questions?